ui5-community/bestofui5-website/README.md

 As a use case, we wanted to display the individual released versions of the NPM packages sorted by date.
 In [SAPUI5 there is a timeline](https://ui5.sap.com/#/api/sap.suite.ui.commons.Timeline) for this, but unfortunately not in OpenUI5, however in the [UI5 web components](https://sap.github.io/ui5-webcomponents/playground/components/Timeline/) there is.
 To use the UI5 web components, [@petermuessig](https://github.com/petermuessig) has already written a [detailed blog](https://blogs.sap.com/2022/03/10/ui5-web-components-enablement-for-openui5-sapui5/) about it.
-Through direct integration with OpenUI5 the use is as simple as any other control [`Timeline.view.xml#L18-L37`](https://github.com/ui5-community/bestofui5-website/blob/cf6bfc22b60fa873842a93d083a944cc2992b027/packages/ui/src/view/Timeline.view.xml#L18-L37)
+Through direct integration with OpenUI5 the use is as simple as any other control [`Timeline.view.xml#L18-L37`](https://github.com/ui5-community/bestofui5-website/blob/5a33b4b710d8143f1d07195bba9ca28696871995/src/view/Timeline.view.xml#L18-L37)

 ### Build & Deployment

 Build is automated with GitHub Actions.
 On every push to `main`, the [`build`](https://github.com/ui5-community/bestofui5-website/blob/main/.github/workflows/build.yml) workflow is triggered.
-This will transpile typescript to javascript, run the crawl and will also run `ui5 build self-contained --all`.
+This will transpile typescript to javascript and run `ui5 build self-contained --all`.
 The result will be moved to the new folder [`docs`](https://github.com/ui5-community/bestofui5-website/tree/docs) and force pushed to the `docs` branch.
 From there, GitHub Pages will automatically deploy the new version to the webpage <https://bestofui5.org/> .

+### Testing

+We run [`wdi5`](https://github.com/js-soft/wdi5) tests on every Pull Request.
+The tests are located in the [`test`](https://github.com/ui5-community/bestofui5-website/tree/main/src/test) folder.

 ## Backend

+**The backend is located in a seperate repository [`bestofui5-data`](https://github.com/ui5-community/bestofui5-data).**

 We crawl data from GitHub and NPM.
-The source code is written in typescript and in folder `packages/crawler`.
+The source code is written in typescript and in folder [`src`](https://github.com/ui5-community/bestofui5-data/tree/main/src).
 It creates two json files (`data`, `versions`) which will be used as a model in the UI5 App.
-The files is located at [`packages/ui/src/model/`](https://github.com/ui5-community/bestofui5-website/tree/main/packages/ui/src/model).
+The latest update of the files are located in the [`data`](https://github.com/ui5-community/bestofui5-data/tree/live-data/data) folder on the `live-data` branch.
+The frontend is using these raw files [directly from the branch](https://github.com/ui5-community/bestofui5-website/blob/5a33b4b710d8143f1d07195bba9ca28696871995/src/manifest.json#L17-L27).
-The packages are crawled from are located in [`crawler/sources.json`](https://github.com/ui5-community/bestofui5-website/blob/main/packages/crawler/sources.json).
+The packages are crawled from are located in [`sources.json`](https://github.com/ui5-community/bestofui5-data/blob/main/sources.json).

 ## Requirements